amparoamparo/portfolio/README.md

 I'll be updating the README as soon as I make significant changes.

-In the meantime, deel free to [view the live version](https://amparo-portfolio-wip.netlify.app/) of my "coming soon" page for mobile.
+In the meantime, feel free to [view the live version](https://amparo-portfolio-wip.netlify.app/) of my "coming soon" page for mobile.

 ## 🧰 Tech stack